1A3Dev/LC-BetterVehicleControls/README.md

 - Config option for whether the gear automatically switches to drive/reverse from parked.
 - Config option for whether the gear automatically switches to parked when the key is taken from the ignition.
 - Config option for whether the wheel should automatically re-center when the left/right buttons aren't pressed.
+- Config option for whether the wheel re-centering should be smooth.
 - Config option to change the success chance of the ignition.

-**NOTE: The "Gas Pedal" keybind overrides the "Drive Forward/Backward" keybinds (if bound to the same key) so if the mod doesn't seem to work properly, make sure the "Gas Pedal" keybind isn't bound to the same key as "Drive Forward/Backward"!**
+**NOTE: The "Gas Pedal" keybind overrides the "Drive Forward/Backward" keybinds (if bound to the same key) so if the mod doesn't seem to work properly, make sure that the "Gas Pedal" keybind isn't bound to the same key as "Drive Forward/Backward"!**

 ### Vanilla Controls